Installation

 instead ofdocker compose ...

-All example commands assume you're using a shell on a Unix-like operating system with Docker and Docker Compose installed.
+All example commands on this page assume you're using a shell on a Unix-like operating system with Docker and Docker Compose installed.

 Clone this repository and change into the resulting directory: